-Agreement") replacing a service agreement dated October 1, 2019 between IR-Med Ltd. and the Company).
+Aharon Klein.
+On December 24, 2020, our subsidiary and IR-Med Ltd. and Mr. Klein entered into an amended and restated consulting agreement (the "Klein Service Agreement") replacing a service agreement dated October 1, 2019 between IR-Med Ltd. and the Company).
 The Klein Service Agreement provides for a continuous term and may be terminated by either party at any time, provided that if Mr. Klein resigns, he shall provide at least 30 days' prior written notice.
 Pursuance to this agreement, Mr. Klein's annual fee compensation was increased to \$144,000 plus VAT.
 On October 26, 2022 Mr. Klein agreed to defer payment of his fee pending a capital raise.
-In addition, Mr. Klein is eligible to receive an automobile allowance of \$750 per month.
+In addition, Mr. Klein's eligible to receive an automobile allowance of \$750 per month.
 If Mr. Klein's employment is terminated (i) by us without cause or (ii) by him for any, then we must pay Mr. Klein (a) the accrued obligations earned through the date of termination, (b) a lump-sum payment of an amount equal to one month of his base salary at the time of his termination.